oqolarte/oblong/content/project/imbentori.md

 1. **sext**: i will bang you like i bang my door---carefully
 1. any song can be a driving song if one is so willing to adjust the track and go with the crack.
 1. *got apprehended for smuggling liquor in the cemetery*, and other tales from the crypt
+1. smh: sending my henchmen
+1. where tensions are stronger, time seems slower
+1. poor guy wanted to be a baker, but sadly, he did not have enough dough.
+1. one is outside his/her own containment when tainted with the bacchanalian devils, and it is in this trance that his/her intelligence is hyped thither and yon.
+1. a booking at a hotel on the moon, a tour to pluto, an interstellar travel ticket---among the three, the third one *cosmos*.
+1. aren't bunnies supposed to be untalkative?
+1. wherever they may be, i hope to see them again.
+1. the best torrents are overrated.
+1. a lengthy correspondence that comprises unnecessary (amount of) dismissive remarks means brain matter is stretched, sometimes carefully, to its limits, usually an attempt to soothe one's ego.
+1. a rotten phoenix rises from the rashes
+1. the ambient to my hiphop, my jazz on bebop, but never the bieber of pop
+1. the trickiest part of being so hungry is when one is too tired to prepare one's food
+1. wondering what it is like to be near a lavender field